The Benefits Of Mulching Your Garden

 The purpose of the mulch is three-fold.

-Second, is that green matter (nitrogen-rich) and brown matter (carbon-rich) will, in turn, benefit your soil.
+Purpose #2.
+Green matter (nitrogen-rich) and brown matter (carbon-rich) will, in turn, benefit your soil.
 This means as it composts down, it will give your soil natural benefits.
+Green matter will be your grass or manure; brown matter will be straw or fall leaves.

 Third, the mulch is also there to hold that newspaper in place so it doesn’t blow away.